dsor-isr/slap_simulation/README.md

 ```

 ### Running the code
-- Launch the mission scenario and all 3 vehicles (one target, mvector, and two trackers, mblack and mred):
+- Launch the mission scenario and all 3 vehicles (one target, mvector, and two trackers, mblack and mred).
+Run these commands once in different terminal kernels:
 ```bash
 roslaunch slap_bringup start_scenario.launch gui:=false
 roslaunch slap_bringup start_vehicle.launch name:=mvector
 roslaunch slap_bringup start_vehicle.launch name:=mblack
 roslaunch slap_bringup start_vehicle.launch name:=mred
 ```
+NOTE: DO NOT RUN THESE COMMANDS ALL AT THE SAME TIME, FOLLOW THE INSTRUCTIONS NEXT BEFORE SPAWNING ALL 3 VEHICLES.
+YOU NEED TO MOVE THE VEHICLE BEFORE SPAWNING ANOTHER ONE SO THAT THEY DO NOT GET STUCK ON EACHOTHER'S FRAMES.

 ### Using the PONTE Console
-- Clone PONTE repo
+- Clone PONTE repo to home directory:
 ```bash
 git clone git@github.com:dsor-isr/ponte.git ~/
 ```